 Choose a natural brand of toothpaste for the best maintenance of the teeth and mouth.

 Remedies for Common Tooth and Mouth Issues

 Whitening—Harsh abrasives are not the way to go when whitening the teeth.
 Over time, this can wear down the enamel and other tooth structures.
-Microbeads, which function as mild abrasives in toothpaste and other dental products, were recently banned by President Obama.
-Health and environmental concerns were both reasons for the change.
+Microbeads function as mild abrasives in toothpaste and other dental products,.
+They were banned due to health and environmental concerns.
 Use a natural powder that not only whitens teeth, but strengthens and remineralizes them as well.
-We love a new one called Smart Ash, a blend of coconut shell charcoal, bentonite clay, frankincense, orange peel,and mint.
+We love one called Magic Mud.

 - CoQ10 is very important for providing energy for gum cell growth and healing of gum tissue